Laphroaig distillery: Friends of Laphroaig

 In 1994, the Friends of Laphroaig Club was established, members of which are granted a lifetime lease of up to 1 sqft per person of Laphroaig land on the island of Islay.
 The annual royalty from owning a plot is a dram of Laphroaig which can be obtained upon visiting the distillery.
-Friends of Laphroaig was revamped in 2020, from lifetime status to an annualized tier-based system starting in 2021, whereby members gained annual access to club benefits commensurate with points earned under the program's new rules.
+Friends of Laphroaig was revamped in 2020, from lifetime status to an annualized tier-based system starting in 2021, whereby members gained annual access to club benefits commensurate with points earned under the programme's new rules.

 Advertising

 In early 2016, Scottish poet Elvis McGonagall began appearing in online ads, reciting his own poetry as he humorously discussed the correct pronunciation of Laphroaig whisky.

+In October of 2016, comedian Andy Daly performed a 3.5 hour filibuster by reading customer reviews of Laphroaig Single Malt scotch whisky.